 OPEN2nd Vice President & Membership Chair

-Marianne Wolf-Astrauskas3rd Vice President & Professional Contest Chair
+Marianne Wolf-Astrauskas3rd Vice President, Historian & Professional Contest Chair

-Marianne Wolf-Astrauskas served in leadership roles at the Illinois Woman’s Press Association (IWPA) including four years as President, and as Vice President /Membership Chair, High School Contest Chair, on the National Convention Committee and as Book Fair Chair.
+Marianne Wolf-Astrauskas served in leadership roles at the Illinois Woman’s Press Association (IWPA) including four years as President, Vice President /Membership Chair, High School Contest Chair, on the National Convention Committee, and Book Fair Chair.
 She currently serves IWPA as Historian and High School Contest Chair.

 Susan Brauer is founder and president of the publishing company, Dreamers Tapestry, Inc. Her published autobiography, a tapestry of abuse and triumph entitled “Just Keep Dancing” was awarded 1st Place in the Illinois Woman’s Press Association (IWPA) Mate E. Palmer Communications Contest.
 Dreamers Tapestry also published three additional books co-edited, designed and formatted by Susan, one of which, “The Anthology of the Illinois Woman’s Press Association”, was awarded 1st Place in the National Federation of Press Women (NFPW) Communications Contest.